theZoid9/theZoid9/README.md

 <blockquote>
-        "Never forget who you are, the rest of the world will not.
+        "Never forget who you are, the rest of the world will not. <br>
-         Wear it like armor,
+         Wear it like armor, <br>
          which can never be used against you."
 </blockquote>